FREE Shipping on orders over $899

 Characteristic symptoms of epicondylitis include:

-1. Elbow pain: The most common sign is severe pain on the outside or inside of the elbow, which can radiate to the forearm.
+1. Elbow pain: The most common sign is severe pain in the outer or inner region of the elbow, which may radiate to the forearm.

-2. Pain when grasping objects: Experiencing pain when grasping objects, such as a cup, a pen, or when shaking someone's hand.
+2. Pain when gripping objects: Experiencing pain when gripping objects, such as a cup, a pen, or shaking someone's hand.

 3. Arm weakness: Epicondylitis can weaken grip and strength in the affected arm.

-4. Tenderness in the epicondyles: When pressing on the epicondyles, you may feel tenderness or pain.
+4. Tenderness in the epicondyles: When you press on the epicondyles, you may feel tenderness or pain.

-If you experience the symptoms mentioned, it is important to seek medical attention for a proper diagnosis.
-The doctor will perform a physical exam, evaluate your symptoms, and may order imaging tests, such as X-rays or MRIs, to confirm the diagnosis.
+If you experience the symptoms mentioned above, it is important to seek medical attention for a proper diagnosis.
+Your doctor will perform a physical exam, assess your symptoms, and may order imaging tests, such as X-rays or MRIs, to confirm the diagnosis.

 Treatment for epicondylitis usually includes:

-1. Rest and modification of activities: It is important to allow the affected elbow to rest and avoid activities that make the pain worse.
+1. Rest and activity modification: It is important to allow the affected elbow to rest and avoid activities that worsen the pain.

-2. Physical therapy: Strengthening and stretching exercises can help reduce stress on tendons and improve flexibility.
+2. Physical therapy: Strengthening and stretching exercises can help reduce tension in the tendons and improve flexibility.

-3. Medications: Pain relievers and anti-inflammatories may be prescribed to relieve pain and reduce inflammation.
+3. Medications: Pain relievers and anti-inflammatory drugs may be prescribed to relieve pain and reduce inflammation.

-4. Complementary therapies: Options such as ultrasound therapy, physical therapy, and massage can provide relief.
+4. Complementary therapies: Options such as ultrasound therapy, physical therapy, and massage may provide relief.

-5. Corticosteroid injections: In severe cases, the doctor may inject corticosteroids to reduce inflammation.
+5. Corticosteroid injections: In severe cases, your doctor may inject corticosteroids to reduce inflammation.

 Prevention